Ever wondered how to stream on Twitch? This ultimate guide will walk you through everything you need to know step-by-step.

 How To Stream on Twitch: Picking Your Software

-Now that your account is set up and you’re anxious to dive into a game, it’s time to decide what software to use to encode your stream.
+Now that your account is set up and you’re anxious to dive into a game, it’s time to decide what twitch streaming software to use to encode your stream.
 What does this mean?
 Super simply, encoders make a digital copy of your inputs that can be streamed on the internet.

 Although hardware encoders are available, we almost always recommend software encoders when you’re starting your streaming journey (they’re significantly more budget and beginner-friendly).
 That said, you do require a certain amount of computing power for most of these options – the better your laptop or computer, the better the results!
 (Don’t worry, we’ll suggest some minimum specs for you below!)